toondkn/flight-crud-nodejs/README.md

 ### ORM-less

-MongoDB already leans so closely to JSON/JavaScript, an ORM is another moving part to learn for juniors that provides minimal benefits, if any.
-For now, `zod` can provide us with all we need.
+MongoDB already leans so closely to JSON/JavaScript, for now, `zod` can provide us with all we need.
 A minimal zod wrapper around mongo collection input/output gives us typing and runtime guarantees in both directions.
 See `./src/mongo/mongo-strict-collection.ts`.